anthonycaccese/magicx-zero-40-retroarch-overlays/README.md

 ## Usage

 ### Before You Start
-- RetroArch should be installed on your Android device
+- RetroArch installed on your Android device
-- The FinalBurn Neo core should be installed
+- FinalBurn Neo core installed in RetroArch
-- Your games should follow the standard mame naming convention
+- Games following standard MAME naming convention
-- You should have access to device storage to manage files
+- Access to device storage for file management

 ### Steps